vmware/vic-product/docs/user_doc/vic_vsphere_admin/client_network.md

 **Create VCH Wizard**

 If you set a static IP address on the client network, optionally enter the routing destination as a comma-separated list of CIDRs.
+For example, enter `192.0.2.0/24,198.51.100.0/24`.

 **vic-machine Option**